cxt9/neorunner/README.md

 ## Release Notes

+### 1.0.2

+Labels and Relationships explorer added

+### 1.0.1

+Clear output property was added to the settings

 ### 1.0.0

 Initial release of basic functionality: server configuration and ability to run queries.

-### 1.0.1

-Clear output property was added to the settings